E-bike agents: Large Language Model-Driven E-Bike Accident Analysis and Severity Prediction: Experiments

 \subsubsection{Link between incident and e-bike components}

-We utilized the reported field containing a narrative of the incident to investigate the link between e-bike mechanical components and the incidents.
+Compared to traditional bicycles, e-bikes represent a relatively new mode of transportation.
+Given their more complex mechanical and electrical systems, it is important to examine the specific components—particularly mechanical ones—that may contribute to injury risk.
+Understanding these differences can offer insights into design, maintenance, and safety improvements tailored for e-bikes.We utilized the reported field containing a narrative of the incident to investigate the link between e-bike mechanical components and the incidents.
 Our goal was to assess whether each incident was associated with certain e-bike components and if the component directly caused the incident.
-Figure \ref{fig::relate_cause} presents the count of incidents in the CPSRMS dataset associated with and caused by these mechanical/visibility components.
+Figure \ref{fig::relate_cause1} and \ref{fig::relate_cause2} present the count of incidents in the CPSRMS and NEISS dataset associated with and caused by these mechanical/visibility components.

-The analysis identified that the pedal, wheel/tire, and brake systems are the most commonly mentioned keywords in e-bike incident reports, as well as the main contributors to these incidents.
+The analysis identified that the pedal, wheel/tire, brake systems and steering systems are the most commonly mentioned keywords in e-bike incident reports, as well as the main contributors to these incidents.
 This indicates that e-bike standards should place greater emphasis on these components.
 Although less frequently, components like the front fork, bike frame, and seat were also mentioned in reports.